Dana Aliya Levinson

 Dana Aliya Levinson (עברית: דנה עליה לוינסון), born in 1992, is a television writer, actress, and Jewish transgender advocate best known for her roles as Toni Rykener on the television series American Gods, Sadie Lipton in The Good Fight, and Hazel in the independent film Adam which had its world premiere at the 2019 Sundance Film Festival.

 Early life

-Levinson was born in Great Neck, New York to father Lee Levinson, a dentist of Latvian and Lithuanian Ashkenazi Jewish descent and mother, Amy Levinson, a jewelry designer of German and French Ashkenazi, as well as Portuguese, Moroccan, and Turkish Sephardi descent.
-She has two brothers, Daniel Levinson, who is a published author, and Michael Levinson, who is a comedian and screenwriter.
+Levinson was born in Great Neck, New York to father Lee Levinson, a dentist, and mother, Amy Levinson, a jewelry designer.
+She has two brothers, Daniel Levinson, who is a published author, and Michael Levinson, who is a comedian and writer.
 Levinson's maternal grandfather, Vic Cowen, was a comedy writer for Bob and Ray.

 Levinson has spoken extensively about how her Jewishness and upbringing in a majority Jewish town has deeply affected her creative perspective and voice as a writer.

 Levinson attended Great Neck South High School as well as The Village School.
 For undergraduate studies, she attended the New School.